07 Jun Tour-guide diary: a scary Hasidic man causes trouble

 So now I’m trying to figure out how to go on from here.
 I am wondering if I should further pursue the idea of reaching out to people in his orbit.
 I can also mix up the route more.
 I can try to come up with a stinging comeback.
 Carry mace.
 Try to film him.
 Carry a bullhorn and out-loud him.
 Put on a white beard.
 I don’t know.
 I doubt any of it would help.
 But I’m not planning to cede my tour territory and neither do I enjoy death threats as part of my work experience.
 So.
 Anyone out there with ideas, please reach out.

 Last night, after the holiday ended, the man left me another message.
-He said he wanted to ask forgiveness because he was sometimes “overcome like… a dybbuk” and he takes it upon himself to not bother me anymore.
+He said he wanted to ask forgiveness because he was sometimes “overcome like… a dybbuk” (possessed by a spirit) and he takes it upon himself to not bother me anymore.
 He asked that in return I take off the link on Twitter.
 So I am taking his word in good faith and I removed the Twitter link and (most of, I think) identifying information on this post.
 I called him to tell him that I took the information off.
 I have no idea what brought about this contrition, but I hope that ends this saga.
 Phew!